Beesoft-Collective/beesoft-components/README.md

 Currently, this component library contains a date/time selector, and an overlay component.
 More component will be added on a somewhat regular basis.

+## Date/Time Component

+This is the main component in the library currently; it has the ability to select not only a date but also time.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts